ChibiOS/ChibiOS/readme.txt

   3484947)(backported to 2.4.1).
 - FIX: Fixed various minor documentation errors (bug 3484942)(backported to 2.4.1).
+- NEW: Added board files for Maple Mini STM32F103, contributed by Wagner Sartori Junior.
 - NEW: Added SSP1 capability to the LPC13xx SPI driver.
 - NEW: Updated vendor headers for LPC11xx and LPC13xx, the new headers support several new devices.